dsaikumar/document/ApacheConfigurations.md

 Note :

-    1. The after the SSL configuration you can access the application using the https only.
+    1. After the SSL configuration you can access the application using the https only.
     2. The proxy URL you use need to be of SSL only.